-Amanda Leigh Lichtenstein is a writer, editor, and educator from Chicago, IL (USA).
-She splits her time between Stone Town, Zanzibar and Chicago, USA.
-She currently works as a digital editor with PRX's The World and is the regional editor for sub-Saharan Africa with Global Voices.
-Send pitches and story ideas to email@example.com.
+Amanda Leigh Lichtenstein is a writer, editor, and educator based in Chicago, IL (USA).
+She currently works as a digital editor with The World, a a daily, global news radio program co-produced with GBH and PRX.
+Amanda is also a freelance journalist who served as the former regional editor for sub-Saharan Africa with Global Voices.

 Latest posts by Amanda Lichtenstein